Barbon Hillclimb

 The car events at Barbon are promoted by Barbon Hillclimb Ltd, a joint venture between Kirkby Lonsdale Motor Club & Liverpool Motor Club.
 Any surplus from the events is used to maintain the venue for the future.

-We are supporting North West Blood Bikes (Lancashire & Lakes)
+We support North West Blood Bikes (Lancashire & Lakes)

 “A voluntary organisation that provides urgent support to the NHS in our region”